mahe-lab/sops/sds_page_protein_electrophoresis.md

 ~~~~

 ### procedures
-1. For one electrophoresis run: mix thoroughly 50 mL 10x running buffer in 450 mL ddH2O
+1. Prepare the running buffer (use above calculator)
 2. Prepare the gel cassette sandwich as directed above
 3. Prepare fresh APS when ready to pour gels: 50 mg in 500 uL ddH2O
-4. Prepare the 10% resolving gel solution (see above calculator)
+4. Prepare the 10% resolving gel solution (use above calculator); mix gently and DEGAS for 15 minutes
 5. When ready to cast the gel(s), in the fumehood add 50 uL APS and 5 uL TEMED
 6. Quickly return to the gel casting stand and pipette in the activated gel up to the marker line
 7. Quickly but gently overlay the gel with ddH2O and allow to stand for one hour; once the gel has polymerized, use filter paper to carefully remove the overlain ddH2O
-8. Prepare the 4% stacking gel solution (see above calculator)
+8. Prepare the 4% stacking gel solution (use above calculator); mix gently and DEGAS for 15 minutes
 9. When ready to cast the gel(s), in the fumehood add 50 uL APS and 5 uL TEMED
 10. Quickly return to the gel casting stand and pipette in the activated gel; place the gel combs; allow to polymerize for one hour
 11. Store flat and wrapped in plastic wrap at 4°C (keep comb in place) until ready for use